peterducai/openshift-etcd-suite/README.md

 > podman run --privileged --volume /$(pwd):/test quay.io/peterducai/openshift-etcd-suite:latest etcd /test/\<path-to-must-gather\>

+## snap_diff.sh script

+This can be used to debug why a database file is bigger compared to some snapshot before.
+It creates a diff between the keys to understand where such increase might come from.

+> ./snap_diff.sh first.snapshot second.snapshot diff.txt

+the qualified diff in keys can be found in a newly created file `diff.txt`.

 ## fio_suite

 fio_suite is benchmark tool which runs several fio tests to see how IOPS change under different load.